 Optimize content for mobile

 Now that you have identified your mobile optimization opportunities, you want to create your content.
 The material you develop should be smart.
+It should:

 - Target exactly what customers need